 - Models that have a camera or scanning capability

-- Some models with touch-screen capability (e.g., Casio ClassPad)
+- Models with touch-screen capability that aren’t on the list of approved graphing calculators (e.g., Casio ClassPad)

 - Hardware peripherals such as a stylus, keyboard, or wireless adapter with an approved calculator